DevOpsHiveHQ/dynamic-devops-roadmap/docs/interview/common-questions/README.md

 Roadmap Module: [Basics - DevOps Core](../../foundations/module-02)

+- What are Python’s key features that make it suitable for Cloud and DevOps?
+- How does Python handle memory management?
+- What is the difference between deepcopy and shallow copy in Python?
+- Explain the difference between list, tuple, set, and dictionary.
+- How does exception handling work in Python?
+- What is the difference between global and local scope?
+- What is an iterator in Python?
+- What is the __init__() function in Python?
+- When should you use lambda functions in Python?
+- What is Inheritance in Python?
+- What are Membership Operators?
+- Can you copy a List in Python by simply writing: list2 = list1?
+- What is indentation in Python, and why is it important?
+- How can you return a range of characters of a string?
+- What is a class in Python, and how do you use it?
 - Explain the concept of branching in Git?
 - What is Git stash?
 - What is a GIT Repository?